Just going for a walk can be dangerous in many parts of Florida. In fact, this is the second-most-dangerous state for pedestrians.

 An insurance company may offer you a low settlement amount or nothing at all.
 It may postpone payment and hope you will just go away.
 It may even try blaming you for your own injury.

 Do not even speak to the insurance company if you’ve been seriously injured.
 Your health and your future are too important.
-Let an experienced accident attorney negotiate on your behalf.
+Let an accident attorney negotiate on your behalf.

 When an injured pedestrian’s personal injury claim prevails, the compensation covers medical expenses, rehabilitation, and therapy, lost wages and lost earning capacity, and most other related losses and damages.